Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

  - If you're working in the shared repository model, **use a topic branch for your pull request**.
 While you can send pull requests from any branch or commit, with a topic branch you can push follow-up commits if you need to update your proposed changes.
  - Be very careful when force pushing commits to a pull request.
 Force pushing changes the repository history and can corrupt your pull request. **If other collaborators branch the project before a force push, the force push may overwrite commits that collaborators based their work on.**

+## REVIEWING PROPOSED CHANGES IN A PR

+In a pull request, you can review and discuss commits, changed files, and the differences (or "diff") between the files in the base and compare branches.
+You can review changes in a pull request one file at a time.

+</ins>A progress bar in the pull request header shows the number of files you've viewed.
+After reviewing as many files as you want, you can approve the pull request or request additional changes by submitting your review with a summary comment. <ins>

+> [!TIP]
+>  While reviewing the files in a pull request, you can leave individual comments on specific changes.
+After you finish reviewing each file, you can mark the file as viewed.
+This collapses the file, helping you identify the files you still need to review.

+Starting a review:
+1. Under your repository name, click `Pull requests`.
+2. In the list of pull requests, click the pull request you'd like to review.
+3. On the pull request, click `Files changed`.
+    - You can change the format of the diff view in this tab by clicking `settings` and choosing the unified or split view.
+The choice you make will apply when you view the diff for other pull requests.
+    - You can also choose to hide whitespace differences.
+The choice you make only applies to this pull request and will be remembered the next time you visit this page.
+4. Optionally, filter the files to show only the files you want to review or use the file tree to navigate to a specific file.
+5. Hover over the line of code where you'd like to add a comment, and click the `blue comment icon`.
+To add a comment on multiple lines, click and drag to select the range of lines, then click the `blue comment icon`.
+6. In the comment field, type your comment.
+7. Optionally, to suggest a specific change to the line or lines, click , then edit the text within the suggestion block.
+8. To comment directly on a file, to the right of the file, click  and type your comment.
+9. When you're done, click Start a review.
+If you have already started a review, you can click Add review comment.

+> [!NOTE]
+> Before you submit your review, your line comments are pending and only visible to you.
+You can edit pending comments anytime before you submit your review.
+To cancel a pending review, including all of its pending comments, click **Review changes** above the changed code, then click **Abandon review**.

 ## CREATE PULL REQUESTS

 Create a pull request to propose and collaborate on changes to a repository.
 These changes are proposed in a branch, which ensures that the default branch only contains finished and approved work.